gtfintechlab/CenterFinanceWorkshops/NumPy_Pandas_Polars/01_Pandas/README.md

 ## Jupyter Notebooks and Datasets

-In order,tea the notebooks used are:
+In order, the notebooks used are:

 - 01_IntroPandas.ipynb
 - 02_Pandas.ipynb